 Visualization settings in Project options

+Project options have settings that control the histogram normalization for a specific project.
 Here you can turn on or off the feature, and also tune individual parameters used by the algorithm.

-When enabled, each color channel (Red, Green, Blue) is normalized independently.
+Stretch All Channels - when enabled, each color channel (Red, Green, Blue) is normalized independently.
 This is highly effective for correcting "color casts" caused by uneven lighting.
 When disabled, a single global normalization is applied to preserve the original color ratios.

 Global Workspace settings